 In preparing this budget, we have drawn on valuable lessons learned from previous budgeting cycles.
-This proposed Programme and Budget is underpinned by the Results Based Budgeting approach that focuses on IARC's results including the flagships and priority areas.
+This proposed Programme and Budget is underpinned by the results-based budgeting approach, which focuses on IARC's results including the Flagships and priority areas.
 It depicts the full spectrum of the ability of the Agency to deliver on specific outcomes.
 We have carefully analysed the most vital outcomes, highlighting what would be at stake if they are not delivered and, importantly, what actions the Governing Council can take today to ensure their achievement.
 This forward-looking perspective underscores our dedication to safeguarding the future of cancer research and prevention.